-See my page Sport Kites/Wills Wing of California.
+See the related topics menu Sport Kites/Wills Wing of California.

-The Cirrus II and Cirrus III had the improvement of roached wing-tips supported by radial battens.
-The Cirrus III was a hugely successful and popular hang glider.
+Like the Phoenix 6B, the Cirrus II and Cirrus III embodied the improvement of roached wing-tips supported by radial battens.
+The Cirrus III was a successful and popular hang glider.

 It was manufactured by Scotkites under licence from Electra Flyer of Albuquerque, New Mexico, founded by Learjet captain Larry Newman.
 The Cirrus series originated with the Windlord development of the standard Rogallo by Rich Finley in 1974.
 His short keel, low billow, spiky looking Windlord 4 was manufactured by Electra Flyer as the Cirrus.
 It soon acquired a full set of chord-wise battens, taking on the basic appearance that culminated in the popular Cirrus 3.